ASalem404/AppSync-Twitter/README.md

 # Full-Stack Serverless Twitter Clone

-This project demonstrates how to build a **scalable and performant full-stack serverless application** using modern technologies like **AWS AppSync, AWS Lambda, Amazon DynamoDB, and Vue.js**.
+This project demonstrates how to build a **scalable and performant full-stack serverless application** using modern technologies like **AWS AppSync, AWS Lambda, Amazon Cognito, Amazon DynamoDB, and Vue.js**.
 We will create a Twitter clone from scratch to explore how these technologies can be combined to deliver highly performant, cost-efficient, and scalable applications.

 ## Table of Contents